pay360/mobilesdk-demoapp-android/README.md

         .setTransaction(transaction);
 ```

-To submit an Authorisation instead of a Payment call setDeferred(true) on the transaction.
+To submit an Authorisation instead of a Payment call Transaction.setAuthorisation().

+If this is the first payment or authorisation of a continuous authority sequence, you can indicate this using Transaction.setReccuring().
+Subsequent repeats can be initiated using the "Repeat a Payment" call.
+Details can be found here. https://developer.paypoint.com/payments/docs/#payments/repeat_a_payment

 The cardholder address, financial services data and customer details can also optionally be created and set on the request.